bireshk/Credit_Risk_Analysis/README.md

 Due to a lower number of false positives, the low_risk sensitivity is now 94% with 100% presicion.

 ## Summary

-All the models used to perform the credit risk analysis show weak precision in determining if a credit risk is high.
+All the models used to perform the credit risk analysis appear to perform weak precision in determining if a credit risk is high.
-The Ensemble models brought a lot more improvement specially on the sensitivity of the high risk credits.
+Relatively the Ensemble models brought a lot more improvement specially on the sensitivity of the high risk credits.
 The EasyEnsembleClassifier model shows a recall of 92% so it detects almost all high risk credit.

-On another hand, with a low precision, a lot of low risk credits are still falsely detected as high risk which would penalize the bank's credit strategy and infer on its revenue by missing those business opportunities.
-For those reasons I would not recommend the bank to use any of these models to predict credit risk.
+On the other side, with a low precision, a lot of low risk credits are falsely detected as high risk which would heart the bank's credit strategy and effect its revenue by missing those business opportunities.